Gab-Menezes/gab-menezes.github.io/_posts/2025-01-13-using-the-most-unhinged-avx512-instruction-to-make-the-fastest-phrase-search-algo.md

   * I ran each query 20 times to warmup the CPU, after that I ran the same query another 1000 times and collected the time taken as a whole and in each crucial step, with this we have time/iter.
   * For those who say that that's not a good benchmark and I should have used criterion with statistical analysis and blah blah blah...
 All I can say is both of my system (spoiler alert) are pretty reproducible (up to 5 us on the whole benchmark, not per iter, per benchmark run !!!) if I run the same benchmark twice.
 So this is good enough.
   * So after the CPU is warm the time in each iteration is pretty damn consistent, so that's why I consider this good enough.
   * The dataset used is the same used by Doug, [MS MARCO](https://microsoft.github.io/msmarco/), containing 3.2M documents, around 22GB of data.
-It consists of a link, question and a long answer, in this case we only index the answer (so 20/22GB of data).
+It consists of a link, question and a long answer, in this case we only index the answer (so 20/22GB of data) (in the original article only 1M documents were used, but in here we ingest all of it).
   * Getting close to the end there will be some benchmarks and to finalize there will be a comparision against [Meilisearch](https://www.meilisearch.com/) (production ready Search Engine, who is known for it's good performance)
 * Also a huge thanks to all of the people who helped me through this, specially the super kind people on the [Gamozo's discord](https://discord.gg/gwfvzzQC), how through the last year had to see me go crazy about intersection algos.
 * **Why am I doing this ?** Because I like it and wanted to nerd snipe some people.